Is God’s speech sometimes more painful than his silence?

 Which is more intolerable for us?

-Rodrigues and Ferreira are hardly the only Christian to wrestle with such questions.
+Rodrigues and Ferreira are hardly the only Christians to wrestle with such questions.

 The apostle Paul himself once claimed that, if possible, he would gladly be “cut off from Christ” if it meant salvation for the Jews (Rom.
 9.3).